Why We Need Media Literacy in Our Classrooms

 If we want to help keep students intellectually safe and truly prepare them to be lifelong learners, then we need to give them the skills and mindset they need to succeed.
 And today that means being able to engage digital texts in thoughtful, meaningful ways.

-Michael is an award-winning cinema and journalism teacher in Los Angeles whose work focuses on digital storytelling, media literacy and social justice.
+Michael is an award-winning cinema and journalism teacher in Los Angeles whose work focuses on digital storytelling and media literacy.
 As an author, keynote speaker and consultant, he helps educators empower students to find passion and purpose in their learning so they can make a positive impact in their communities.